dohren/KaiOSM/README.md

 # KaiOSM

 This is a KaiOS App for [OpenStreetMap ](https://www.openstreetmap.org).
-You can record and add tracks to your phone.
+You can record and upload tracks to your phone.

 ## Tools you will need